 This Tag Set provides several elements related to the still graphic images and the multimedia objects contained within an article.
 These elements do not contain the image or object; they point to an external file that contains the image or object.
 The primary ones are:

 - Graphic, Inline (<inline-graphic>) — inline still images such as logos,

-- Graphic (<graphic>) — still images such as drawings and photographs, and
+- Graphic (<graphic>) — block-level still images such as drawings and photographs,

 The simplest graphic object is the <inline-graphic>, which is used when the image should appear inline with surrounding text.
 Inline graphics may contain no labels, titles, or captions.
 A typical inline graphic is an empty element, using an attribute to point to a logo or to a special math or chemistry symbol that is used inside a paragraph or a title.
 (Best Practice: If the image represents a special private character, the <private-char> element should be used instead of <inline-graphic>.)

 Still images that do not appear inline are tagged with the <graphic> element, typically inside a figure (<fig>), which holds associated information such as a title, caption, etc. When an image in an article has no associated information (title, caption, etc.), a <graphic> element should not be embedded in a <fig> element.

 Most <graphic> elements are empty, used only to point to the external file.
 When a <graphic> is within a figure (<fig>), the associated <caption> is within the <fig>.

 Accessibility: A <graphic> that is not inside a <fig> or <table-wrap> should contain several sub-elements, including <alt-text> and <long-desc>, which are especially important to enable access for visually impaired users.
 For graphics inside another element (such as a <fig>), the containing element typically holds the accessibility information, although in rare cases the accessibility elements may need to be in both places.